openshift/origin/examples/sample-app/README.md

 This section covers how to perform all the steps of building, deploying, and updating an application on the OpenShift platform.

-Note:  If you just want to quickly validate your environment or see the expected results, you can run the quickstart script described [here](QUICKSTART.md)

 All commands assume the `openshift` binary is in your path:

 1. Pre-pull the docker images used in this sample.
 This is not strictly necessary as OpenShift will pull the images as it needs them, but by doing it up front it will prevent lengthy operations during build and deployment which might otherwise lead you to believe the process has failed or hung.